 List Name

-1 Attends to injured athlete, controls scene.
+1. Attends to injured athlete, controls scene.

-2 Calls 911 or other predetermined #.
+2. Calls 911 or other predetermined #.

-3 Supervises team.
+3. Supervises team.

-4 Meets paramedics at gate and guides to injured athlete.
+4. athlete.
+Meets paramedics at gate and guides to injured

-5 Gives emergency card to paramedics.
+5. Gives emergency card to paramedics.

-6 Calls parents or alternative name on emergency card.
+6. card.
+Calls parents or alternative name on emergency

-7 Accompanies injured athlete to hospital.
+7. Accompanies injured athlete to hospital.

-8 Notifies principal and county Athletics Director as soon as possible.
+8. Notifies principal and county Athletics Director as soon

+as possible.